svenstaro/upload-release-action/README.md

 - `file`: A local file to be uploaded as the asset.
 - `asset_name`: The name the file gets as an asset on a release.
 - `tag`: The tag to uploaded into.
 If you want the current event's tag, use `${{ github.event.ref }}`
-- `overwrite`: If an asset with name already exists, overwrite it.
+- `overwrite`: If an asset with the same name already exists, overwrite it.

 ## Usage